-San Rafael Solar Water Heaters
+Santa Rosa Solar Water Heaters

 The most economical water heater to run is the one that is heated for free by the sun.
 Solar water heaters have been around for a long time.
 They were very popular in the 70s with the huge tax credits available.
 Interests in solar water heaters were revived with the passing of the California Solar Initiative Thermal Program, and rebates and tax credits have become available for replacing an electric, natural gas, or propane water heater.